mathbit/mathnotes_book/_build/Vectors/section6_straightlines.md

 2. A line $h$ passes through the point $Q(1\vert 3\vert 2.2)$.
 Find its direction vector if $g$ is
    1. parallel to the $x$-axis.
    2. parallel to the $z$-axis.
-   3. forms a right angle with the $xy$-plane.
+   3. forms a right angle with the $xz$-plane.

 4. Consider the straight line $h$ that passes through the point $Q(1\vert 2\vert -1)$ and has direction